-- Insufficient space in the dental arch for the accommodation of these new teeth
+- Insufficient space in the dental arch that accommodates these new teeth

 - Positioning and the anatomy of the tooth within the bone

-- Thick fibrous soft tissue hindering normal eruption
+- Thick fibrous soft tissue that hinders normal eruption

-Impaction may be partial or complete.
-In partial impaction, any one of the cusps are visible and incomplete impaction they are completely embedded within the bone or soft tissue and recognized only through radiographic examination.
-Impacted third molars may or may not be symptomatic.
+A tooth may be impacted partially or completely.
+In a partial impaction, any one of the cusps is visible.
+In an incomplete impaction, the teeth are completely embedded within the bone or soft tissue.
+They can be recognized only through radiographic examination.
+Impacted wisdom teeth may or may show symptoms of a problem.

-Signs and symptoms to recognize you are once such patient experiencing impaction:
+Signs and symptoms to recognize Wisdom Tooth Problems:

 - Severe, constant or periodic pain usually radiating to ear and neck and head region.